How to Choose a Funeral Casket

 Now that you have thought about the points to consider when buying a funeral casket or coffin, you can start the process of selecting the best option for your needs.
 When shopping for a coffin or casket, bring measurements of yourself or the deceased to make sure the casket has the right dimensions.
 First, visit your funeral home to see its selection and receive a price list, making sure to inquire about any low cost options available.
 Before deciding how to select a casket or coffin through a funeral home, check online resources and/or visit showrooms to see what other choices are available.
 This way, you can choose coffin options that suit your needs while planning for your or a loved one’s funeral.
 Use your previously determined budget along with your material and style preferences to compare your selections.
 Consider what image of yourself or your loved one the casket or coffin will project based on its material and style and how it will fit into the memorial service.

 Remember all of the points to consider when buying a funeral casket or coffin as you make your final decision.
 If you purchase a casket or coffin online or in a showroom, let your funeral home know about the decision.
 The Funeral Rule states that a funeral home cannot charge you an additional fee for buying from a third party.
 Organize any shipping arrangements necessary to get the casket delivered to your funeral home.
 After finalizing how to choose a coffin or casket, you may have to purchase a burial container for your burial plot.
 Many cemeteries require a burial container such as a grave liner or burial vault to protect the casket from sinking into the grave.
 You can purchase a burial container from your funeral home, cemetery or a third party source.
-For a more detailed guide on how to choose a coffin or casket, download our in-depth guide today.
+For a more detailed guide on how to choose a coffin or casket, download our free guide today.